lkk688/DeepDataMiningLearning/README.md

    #check the integrity of all internal and external links:
    (mypy310) kaikailiu@kaikais-mbp DeepDataMiningLearning % sphinx-build docs -W -b linkcheck -d docs/build/doctrees docs/build/html
 ```
-The generated html files are in the folder of "build"
+The generated html files are in the folder of "build".
+You can also view the documents in: [readthedocs](https://deepdatamininglearning.readthedocs.io/en/latest/)

 ## Jupyter notebook
 ```bash